We All Kill Time - But Rarely on Purpose

 Waiting for a ride.

-Professor running late.
+The professor is running late.

 Instead of scrolling:

-Not your whole chapter.
-One idea.
+Not your whole chapter, just one idea.

 Explain it to yourself in plain language.